 Drain Flies can cause a problem but also indicate that you have a problem.
 If you are experiencing a problem with drain flies, then you need to investigate to establish what is happening.
 There may be a leak that you are completely unaware of and drain flies need moisture for them to thrive.
 They lay their eggs in damp areas and therefore if you remove the moisture this may resolve the problem, however it can take a bit of time so a pest controller will be able to speed up the process.

 Fruit Flies are attracted to sweetness and sugars.
 A common place to have a fruit fly infestation is in pubs and bars hovering around the beer taps.
 The main way to resolve a fruit fly infestation is by good house keeping and lots of cleaning.
 This can prove difficult in some situations so attractants may need to be used or a good residual knock down to get the situation under control.
 If you are struggling to control fruit flies, then you may need further advice.

-If you have a fly infestation please give Pest-Tech a call and we can help.
+If you have a fly infestation and need fly control to remove the infestation then give Pest-Tech a call and we can help.
+Contact Us

 Commonly Seen Pests in the Home and Workplace

 What you need to know about Rats